hori-group/two-step-design/README.md

 Journal_step2/data_ACalone_pnd6_St0p5_Ts0p06_p1000_epi4000_R10_trajectory_ver1_1.mat #  Used to plot trajectories from KAC alone
 ```

-## 3. Evaluation of the robustness against hyperparameter setting (Experiments reported in Section V)
+## 3. Evaluation of the robustness against hyperparameter setting (Experiments reported in Section 6)

 ### Training and evaluation of the control laws
 To investigate hyperparameter dependencies in controller design, execute the program as follows.